The Dubois Chamber of Commerce can provide all the relocation services you need- from realtors and book keeping services, to outfitters and stylists.

 Dubois and the surrounding valley is a quiet, friendly place where people wave at each other from cars and chat with strangers in shops.
-There are about 1,000 residents within the town limits, and many more people in the surrounding mountains and valleys.
+There are about 1,000 residents within the town limits, and many more in the surrounding mountains and valleys.
 Other residents like to stay here for the summer, making Dubois a busy and bustling village from Memorial Day through the end of September.

-The low cost and high quality of life in Dubois make it the kind of place that attracts people to settle permanently after only a visit or two.
+The low cost of living and high quality of life in Dubois make it the kind of place that attracts people to settle permanently after only a visit or two.
 Residents enjoy good cafes and restaurants, the inspiration of renowned local artists and photographers, an excellent public school and youth club, a fine public library, and a variety of active churches.

 There are many ways to enjoy life outside working hours, from yoga classes and fitness centers to almost unlimited opportunities for back-country exploration and winter sports in our spectacular surroundings.

 Dubois has been called the most remote location in the lower 48, but it is central to everything residents need for a satisfying lifestyle completely surrounded by natural areas protected by the state and Federal governments.
 Barely an hour away in each direction on a well-maintained Federal highway are the large towns of Jackson, Lander, and Riverton, with airports, large medical centers, and the nearest big-box stores and chain restaurants.
 Meanwhile, the unmatched excellence of our broadband Internet service allows residents to purchase, watch or listen, learn, create, and communicate anything they desire, without barriers or distance.

 The town of Dubois is located along the well-maintained US Highway 26/287, about 75 miles from Riverton and Lander to the east and 86 miles from Jackson to the east.

 The other highway into Dubois, our newly upgraded town airport, is open for private aircraft, offers jet fuel and 100 LL AVGAS on a self-service basis.